RetoeGo/PiCraft/README.md

   - bot.py: the code that handles users request to transform text into a minecraft structure
   - response.py: the code that calls api's from chatGPT, Replicate and other websites that provide GPU's to generate the object belonging to each house.
   - converter.py: the conversion from object into Minecraft House structure
-  - palate.txt: the color mappings as used to generate the first 2 datasets back into structures
+  - palette.txt: the color mappings as used to generate the first 2 datasets back into structures
   - Pack: the place for your generated intermediate image, obj and nbt files.
   - Japanese: ...
 This is the Datapack where the nbt structures are automatically replaced.
 This datapack was originally made available here: https://www.planetminecraft.com/data-pack/japanese-cherry-village-1-20-4/
 ### Replicate